 Is a HPWH Right For You?
 These are factors to consider when replacing a gas water heater with a HPWH:

-Location: HPWHs need extra space around them for sufficient airflow; most manufacturers recommend between 750 to 1,000 cubic ft.
+Location: HPWHs need extra space around them for sufficient airflow; most manufacturers recommend that a HPWH be installed in a space that is bigger than 700 cubic feet or has a louvered door; also, there should be a minimum clearance of 6" above and around the HPWH.
 When operating in heat pump mode, a HPWH will dehumidify and cool the surrounding space.
 Also, the mechanical components of an HPWH produce noise rating from 55 to 65 decibels, which is slightly louder than a refrigerator.
 The garage is the recommended location.

 Electrical: HPWH requires a dedicated 30 amp breaker (except for the Stiebel Eltron's Accelera 220E model, which requires a dedicated 15 amp breaker) and a 240V electrical conduit from the electric panel to the location of the HPWH unit.